nthmost/ignite-friday/README.md

 # ignite-friday

+## Do This at the Very Beginning

+[(Set up a Kaggle account here.)

+Start up a fresh IPython Notebook within Kaggle.

+## Things to play with

+* Click on the "Add Data" button at the top right-hand corner of your Notebook in Kaggle.
+Take a look at all the datasets Kaggle lets you add to your project.
+Try searching "climate change", "Koalas", or anything else that comes to mind.

 ## Resources

 [Learn Python the Hard Way](https://learnpythonthehardway.org/python3/)  ...because it's actually the easy way.

 [Kaggle](https://www.kaggle.com/) -- get started with an online Python notebook, free, right away.

+[Streamlit](https://streamlit.io/) -- when you're ready for more, use Streamlit to make full interactive apps quickly in Python.

 ## Articles